Alameda Creek: Alameda Creek watershed

-Alameda Creek is the largest watershed within the southern San Francisco Bay, draining 700 square miles (1,813 square kilometers), or about 20% of the total drainage area for the South Bay.
+After the Sacramento and San Joaquin Rivers, Alameda Creek is the largest watershed draining into San Francisco Bay, with a total watershed of 700 square miles (1,813 square kilometers).
+It contributes about 20% of the total drainage area for the South Bay.
 Two-thirds of the watershed is in Alameda County including the reach through the Sunol Valley, the rest is in Santa Clara County.
 The tributaries of Alameda creek include Arroyo de la Laguna, Arroyo Valle, San Antonio Creek and Calaveras Creek, whose main tributary is Arroyo Hondo.
 The watershed includes three man-made reservoirs: Lake Del Valle, San Antonio Reservoir and Calaveras Reservoir.

 The Alameda Creek Watershed can be divided into six major reaches: